openstack/designate/doc/source/designate-manage.rst

                                         [--dry_run DRY_RUN]

-Export a YAML copy of the current running pool config
+Update the running pool config from a YAML file

 **Optional arguments:**